If you’re like me, assignment feedback can depress the heck out of you! Sometimes I want to throw it away and never look at it again.

 Make the most out of free online resources.
 I’d recommend making it a part of your social media and internet downtime routine to browse around your favorite student support websites for little golden bits of information about how to improve your marks.

-If you listed ‘write more clearly’ as one of your three actionable goals in Point 5, then google “how to write more clearly”.
+If you listen to ‘write more clearly’ as one of your three actionable goals in Point 5, then google “how to write more clearly”.
 It’s really that easy to get started!

 - Blogs.
 Of course, I recommend my blog: Helpfulprofessor.com.
 But there’s more out there, like Scribendi.com and Grammar Girl that are really useful for learning how to increase your grades.